 Preparing your child for the return to school

-Here we provide some suggestions to help you prepare your child for the transition back to school, following the easing of some of the Government’s Covid-19 lockdown measures.
+Here we provide some suggestions to help you prepare your child for the transition back to school, when lockdown measures ease.

-We know it might be challenging for autistic children to go back to school after a break of over ten weeks.
+We know it might be challenging for autistic children to go back to school after a longer than expected break so are sharing some advice to help parents prepare them ahead of time

 Why do autistic pupils find change difficult?